ministryofjustice/hmpps-assess-for-early-release-ui/README.md

 `npm run start:dev`

+<em>The server should startup normally and you should see something like :</em>
+`14:26:46.498Z INFO Hmpps Assess For Early Release Ui: Server listening on port 3000`

 ### Running the application in development mode

 To start the main services excluding the example typescript template app: